haskell/cabal/Cabal/doc/nix-local-build.rst

    executable or test suite named ``pexe``, it would be located at ``dist-newstyle/build/p-0.1/build/pexe/pexe``.

--  In cabal-install HEAD, the dist directory for a package ``p-0.1`` defining a library built with GHC 8.0.1 on 64-bit Linux is ``dist-newstyle/build/x86_64-linux/ghc-8.0.1/p-0.1``.
+-  In cabal-install-2.0 and above, the dist directory for a package ``p-0.1`` defining a library built with GHC 8.0.1 on 64-bit Linux is ``dist-newstyle/build/x86_64-linux/ghc-8.0.1/p-0.1``.
 When per-component builds are enabled (any non-Custom package), a